1on1pt/MechaCar_Statistical_Analysis/README.md

 Next, performing a linear regression using lm() was completed.
 ![lm_mpg](https://user-images.githubusercontent.com/94148420/161386692-3d0d8b0b-5bcd-4e76-9b93-c0f235b4fb87.PNG)

-With the summary() function being applied to determine the p-value and r-squared value for the linear regression model.
+The summary() function is applied to determine the p-value and r-squared value for the linear regression model.
 ![summary_lm](https://user-images.githubusercontent.com/94148420/161386800-bf90a92a-f1bc-4e4e-9b7d-364d00847dcf.PNG)

 The following further dives into a deeper understanding of the data.